nomadbitcoin/kitdot/docs/roadmap.md

 - [ ] Adicionar um exemplo funcional de contrato Oracle, que demonstre a inicialização e a interação com o contrato diretamente no template.

 [Research]
+Consider adding PIX integration within available templates.

 - [ ] R&D: Test how to initialize contracts inside contracts.
 - [ ] R&D: Pay transactions with any asset -> Leads to templates of it.
 - [ ] R&D: Account Abstraction on PolkaVM -> Leads to templates of it.
+      What are all the tools from ETH Ecosystem that worths bringing?
+How many PRs can we open to add "assetHub" within their list of chains...